Analysis | On election eve, Trump dances around a powder keg with a lit match

+“So those legs — those legs, they’ve gotten very thin,” Trump said.
+“Not a lot of base.”

 He continued, drawing his words out carefully and slowly.
-“You wouldn’t have to close,” he said, holding up clenched fist and then releasing it, “you wouldn’t have to close the fi--”
+“You wouldn’t have to close,” he said, holding up a clenched fist and then releasing it, “you wouldn’t have to close the fi-.”

 In a similar riff the day before, Trump’s sentiment was even clearer, though he again suggestively trailed off at the end: “A slight slap.
 You don’t have to close — even close your fist.”

 Before, during and after these words, Trump made a point to note that it was once Biden who remarked on a physical confrontation with Trump.
-Four years ago, following the release of the “Access Hollywood” tape in which Trump described sexually assaulting women, Biden spoke about taking Trump “behind the gym” over the comments.
-Biden, though, set the scene at a time when they would have been in high school; Trump was talking about the present day, when both are grown adult men vying for the presidency.
+Four years ago, after the release of the “Access Hollywood” tape in which Trump described sexually assaulting women, Biden spoke about taking Trump “behind the gym” over the comments.
+Biden, though, set the scene at a time when they would have been in high school; Trump was talking about the present day, when both are grown men vying for the presidency.
 Whatever one thinks about Biden’s 2016 comments, Trump was upping the ante — and at a fraught time in our nation.

 That was hardly Trump’s only nod to violence and general unrest in the closing days of the campaign.
 A president who has repeatedly spoken in subtle — and often far-less-subtle — ways about violent acts by supporters and suggestively alluded to politically fueled post-election turmoil has made both a fixture of his final campaign pitch.